 - We make our commitments clear to you through your key fact sheet.
-This includes important details about how we will deliver vour course. - Our programmes are designed to be inclusive, taking into account our diverse range of - We make learning active, engaging and respectful of different cultural viewpoints, through collaborative working. - We strive to make assessment flexible, holistic and relevant and to give you meaningful feedback that enables you to continue to improve your work.
+This includes important details about how we will deliver your course. - Our programmes are designed to be inclusive, taking into account our diverse range of learners. - We make learning active, engaging and respectful of different cultural viewpoints, through collaborative working. - We strive to make assessment flexible, holistic and relevant and to give you meaningful feedback that enables you to continue to improve your work.

-How learning is organised at Newman:
+How learning is organised at Birmingham Newman:

 - We operate two semesters each academic year, so a typical 3-year undergraduate programme starts in September of the first year and is made up of six semesters.
 Some of our programmes will have three semesters.
 Each semester lasts up to 15 weeks. - In each semester you will study modules, usually two or three.
 Modules are blocks of teaching and learning around a particular theme.
-Although modules focus on specific topics, the knowledge, capabilities and experiences you gain in one module will be applicable to all other modules you are studying. - within it, designed to ensure you have met the learning outcomes for that module.
-The assignment brief for each piece of work you are required to do will indicate the learning outcomes addressed and will indicate what a good assignment requires. - 'core'.
-Others are optional, meaning you will be able to choose between modules at certain points within your programme. - Your welcome week timetable and first semester timetable will be accessible on our Welcome website. - For a definition of credits and modules, see p.
+Although modules focus on specific topics, the knowledge, capabilities and experiences you gain in one module will be applicable to all other modules you are studying. - Each module will have at least one assessment within it, designed to ensure you have met the learning outcomes for that module.
+The assignment brief for each piece of work you are required to do will indicate the learning outcomes addressed and will indicate what a good assignment requires. - Some modules are compulsory, often called 'core'.
+Others are optional, meaning you will be able to choose between modules at certain points within your programme. - Your welcome week timetable and first semester timetable will be accessible on our welcome website. - For a definition of credits and modules, see p.
 17.